bokkypoobah/BokkyPooBahsTokenTeleportationServiceSmartContract/code-review/BTTSTokenFactory.md

     //   mintable       can tokens be minted after deployment?
     //   transferable   are the tokens transferable after deployment?
     // ------------------------------------------------------------------------
-    function deployBTTSTokenContract(
+    // BK Next function Ok - Anyone can execute to create their own token contract function deployBTTSTokenContract(
         string symbol,
         string name,